Clifton Suspension Bridge: Construction

 Work on the bridge was restarted in 1862.
 Initially a temporary bridge was created by pulling ropes across the gorge and making a footway of wire ropes with wood planks held together with iron hoops.
 This was used by the workers to move a "traveller", consisting of a light frame on wheels, to transport each link individually, which would eventually make up the chains supporting the bridge.
 The chains are anchored in tapering tunnels, 25 m long, on both sides of the bridge and plugs of Staffordshire blue brick infilled to prevent the chains being pulled out of the narrower tunnel mouth.

 After completion of the chains, vertical suspension rods were hung from the links in the chains and large girders hung from these.
 The girders on either side then support the deck, which is 3 ft higher at the Clifton end than at Leigh Woods so that it gives the impression of being horizontal.
 The strength of the structure was tested by spreading 500 tons of stone over the bridge.
 This caused it to sag by 7 in, but within the expected tolerances.
-During this time a tunnel was driven through the rocks on the Leigh Woods side beneath the bridge to carry the Bristol Port Railway to Avonmouth.
+During this time a tunnel was driven through the rocks on the Leigh Woods side beneath the bridge to carry the Portishead Branch of the Great Western Railway to Portishead.
 The construction work was completed in 1864–111 years after a bridge at the site was first planned.